lee-blake/CME-Commitment-to-Change/Documentation/User.md

 - Must be logged-in.
 - Address for this page: `/app/course/<Course id>/view/`
 1. Navigate to the View Course page for the course.
-2. Locate the section with "Share this link to invite students"
+2. Locate the "Invite Link" subheader under the "Course Information" header.

 ![Share course link](<../Auxiliary Files/Images/User_Images/provider-share-course-link.png>)